but if you try sometimes, you just might find

 jk: yeah. we're all in Heaven, now, really.

-mw: you don't
+mw: you don't sound happy.

 jk: oh, i'm tremendously sad. i'm in great despair.